rocksavagetech/dynamicfifo/README.md

 Multiple options are available for running simulations:

-* iVerilog (open source Verilog simulator)
+* iVerilog (open-source Verilog simulator)
 * VCS (commercial simulator from Synopsys)
 * Verilator (open source compiled Verilog simulator)

-To run all the tests:
+An exhaustive constrained-random verilog test is included and can be executed as follows:

 ```
 $ sbt
 sbt:DynamicFifo>
-sbt:DynamicFifo> testOnly chiselWare.DynamicFifoTest
+sbt:DynamicFifo> test
 ```

 ### Synthesis

 DynamicFifo is a DFT-clean, fully synthesizable core.

-An ```.sdc``` file and synthesis scripts for Yosys are included in the ```./syn``` directory and can be easily ported to commercial synthesis tools.
+A ```.sdc``` file is generated together with the RTL code.
+Synthesis scripts for Yosys are included in the ```./syn``` directory and can be easily ported to commercial synthesis tools.
+Static timing analysis is also performed using OpenSTA.

+Included also is the Nangate 45nm technology library to allow users to run included synthesis regressions out-of-the-box and later change to their technology library of choice.

 ## Authors